What a Traditional Closing Binder is, And Why it's Dying

 The process typically involves three aspects:

-The final step in the closing process is to complete the closing binder.
-This is where you package together the final collection of closing documents.
-The finish line is close, but these last few steps can often take the most time to complete.
+- Closing Binders -The final step in the closing process is to complete the closing binder.
+This is where you package together that final collection of closing documents and distribute it to all relevant parties.
+Although the finish line is close, these last few steps can often take the most time to complete.

 The problem with the traditional process